 - Directories that include your business name, address, and location (NAP)

-It’s also important to know that higher number of reviews and positive ratings on your Google My Business page can improve your local rankings.
+It’s also important to know that a higher number of reviews and positive ratings on your Google My Business page can improve your local rankings.

 Adding Keywords to Google My Business Summary